-Just about a two-hour flight from Miami and four hours from New York, Puerto Rico offers many advantages as a retirement home.
-Medicare is accepted, and health care is widely available, especially in or near major cities.
+Just about a two-hour flight from Miami and four hours from New York, Puerto Rico offers many advantages as a retirement destination.
+Medicare is accepted, and health care is widely available, especially in or near major cities, though many expats do choose private healthcare.
 As a U.S. territory, Puerto Rico allows property ownership with no restrictions, and no visa is required.
 For many retirees, another advantage is the Individual Investors Act, which exempts residents of Puerto Rico from paying island or federal income tax on dividends, interest, and capital gains.
 Residents (with a minimum of 183 days per year on the island) are also exempt from federal income tax.

 The overall cost of living is lower on the island, and rentals are significantly less in most areas.
 Outdoor activities, nightlife, and shopping are readily accessible, with resorts, restaurants, and shows designed for tourists and locals.
 Weather is warm, although hurricanes and the rainy season are part of living in the tropics.
 The island is recovering from recent destructive storms.

 Isla Mujeres, Mexico

 This small island is set in the Caribbean Sea, a ferry ride from Cancun, eight miles away.
 Once a fishing village, the island is now popular with tourists, especially during the season when snowbirds arrive from colder climates.
 Weather is warm year-round, with the rainy season and possible tropical storms arriving in late summer and fall.
 Spanish is the primary language, but English is widely spoken as well.